Law Ho Yin

-Law Ho Yin (羅浩賢; born 13 September 1998) is a former Hong Kong professional footballer who played as a midfielder.
+Law Ho Yin (羅浩賢; born 13 September 1998) is a Hong Kong former professional footballer who played as a midfielder.

 Club career

 In July 2016, Law started his career with Hong Kong Second Division club Resources Capital, helping them achieve promotion to the Hong Kong top flight.

 In 2019, he was appointed captain of Resources Capital.

 On 11 December 2021, Law announced his retirement from professional football.